telefonicaid/fiware-orion/doc/manuals/devel/README.md

 ## src/lib/jsonParse/
 This library takes care of the JSON parsing of payload for NGSIv1 requests.
-It depends on the [boost library property_tree](https://theboostcpplibraries.com/boost.propertytree) and uses SAX to translate the incoming JSON text into the ngsi classes.
+It depends on the [Boost library property_tree](https://theboostcpplibraries.com/boost.propertytree) and uses SAX to translate the incoming JSON text into the ngsi classes.

 This library contains a vector of the type `JsonRequest`, that defines how to parse the different requests.
-The function `jsonTreat()` picks the parsing method and `jsonParse()` takes care of the parsing, with the help from
+The function `jsonTreat()` picks the parsing method and `jsonParse()` takes care of the parsing, with help from the Boost property_tree library.

 See detailed explanation of the V2 JSON parse implementation in its [dedicated document](jsonParse.md).